 Overall this setup is one of the more budget-friendly solutions to control fermentation temps precisely.
 Sure you can improvise with draping your fermenter with a cold or frozen towel or keep your fermenter in the bathtub but you certainly won’t get this level of automated control.
 I would absolutely recommend this fermenter for anyone looking to get started with more control over their fermenting environment.

 Can I Use The Cooling System in A Glass Carboy?

 You absolutely can.
 Just note the supplied stopper is a no. 7 stopper so you will need a carboy with a no 7. mouth.
 Anvil makes a carboy version of the cooling system as well.

 Other Ways to Keep The Water Supply Cold?

-I’m thinking my next project will be a DIY glycol chiller as the cooling source.
 If you have an extra mini fridge with a freezer on hand you could drill holes in it for the tubing to pass through and create a closed-loop glycol system with a glycol reservoir inside.
 A 50-50 mix of glycol and water has a freezing point of -35°F. The solution won’t freeze in the freezer and will deliver colder liquid through your cooling coil—and most importantly the liquid will STAY cool.